GitExcited/MRE-soen341projectW2024/README.md

 ### Alexandre Hachey - Team lead / Full Stack
 I am a software engineering student with several years of part-time and full-time work experience in the tech industry.
 I have worked in an Agile team and am confident in leading my team to follow this methodology.
-I have worked as a Full-Stack developer touching a variety of technologies, implementing projects using languages and frameworks such as C# .NET, Pyhton, Typescript/Javascript, Angular, React, Golang, Zig, HTMX, and several more.
+I have worked as a Full-Stack developer touching a variety of technologies, implementing projects using languages and frameworks such as C# .NET, Python, Typescript/Javascript, Angular, React, Golang, Zig, HTMX, and several more.
 My role in this project will be to manage the task delegation and project deadlines within the team while working on features and coordinating the team.

 ### J. David Ruiz